Oboze/Word-count/README.md

 # Word-count
-A simple Javascript program that counts the individual characters and words one types in a text area
+A simple program that counts the individual characters and words one types in a text area